The Ultimate Guide to

 For this to happen, the internal healthcare systems have to be open and ready to integration.
 Such an integration can involve a comprehensive back-end coding with the involvement of the vendor’s software engineers.
 Alternatively, it could be achieved through a low-code integration which does not need coding support.
 Low-code development can be an attractive option for hospitals with limited budget as it can result in nearly 10 times the ROI of a back-end integration.

-To give you an idea of the difference in timelines, consider a normal integration of a chatbot to an appointment system.
+To give you an idea of the difference in timelines, consider a normal integration of a virtual assistant to an appointment system.
 It involves the basic features like creation of the appointment, checking appointment status and cancellation info the appointment.
 This simple use case can take around 3 to 4 weeks to integrate.
 It will also require multiple resources including project managers and developers from the vendor and the IT teams working together.
 This may not be possible if basic off-the-shelf solutions are preferred over a vendor with expertise.
 A more full-scale concierge system which integrates to multiple systems within the hospital, would require more resources and a longer timeline that extends in to months.

 A low-code approach can accomplish the same basic appointment feature integration in 2 days, and will also bring down the timeline for a full-fledged solution.
 Correspondingly, the overheads and cost in this case will also be lower.